SDRSharpR/SDRSharper/README.md

 Have fun experimenting with SDRSharper v0.L6 source!<br>
 Orignal binaries <a href="http://www.qsl.net/s/sdr/">HERE</a>
 <br>
+Have to give props to orignal author, whoever it was corrected alot of reception/demodulation fixes, hence it gives exceptional DV quality over the standard SDRSharp.
+Whoever is was did a great job!
+Thank you!<br>
 TODO: Add direct support for P25 ;)<br>
 <br>
 <br>